 CBDV has also been investigated for potential benefits to patients with Duchenne muscular dystrophy, a genetic disorder that causes chronic inflammation and irreversible skeletal muscle degeneration.
 The study, which was conducted on dystrophic mice, found CBDV acted as an anti-inflammatory while restoring and enhancing muscle function.
 11

 Much like THCV, additional research into the pharmacological properties of CBDV is required.
-With the legalization of cannabis for recreational and medical purposes in Canada, a number of regulatory barriers to cannabinoid research have been lifted.
+With the legalization of cannabis for recreational and medical purposes in Canada, several regulatory barriers to cannabinoid research have been lifted.
 This will allow for further investigation into the potential benefits of minor cannabinoids such as THCV and CBDV.

 Please note: The information presented in this blog post is for educational purposes only.
 As such, Green Relief does not claim the efficacy of cannabinoid therapy in the treatment of the above conditions, diseases, and disorders.